 Skagit River Crossing

-As a so-so swimmer, the last thing I wanted was to cross the river in the dark.
+As a so-so swimmer, the last thing I wanted was to cross the river at night.
 So we drove to the Nepopekum Day Use Area late Friday evening.
 At least that would give us enough daylight to ford the river before nightfall.

 See more trip photos here.